aranya-project/aranya-core/crates/model/src/tests/ffi-policy.md

     }
 }

+// The `create_greeting` action calls the command `CreateGreeting`.
+Passing in
+// the hardcoded greeting key and the message value. action create_greeting(v string) {
+    publish CreateGreeting {
+        key: "greeting",
+        value: v,
+    }
+}

 // `CreateGreeting` is an ephemeral command that creates a fact that lives for
 // the lifetime of the session it was called in. command CreateGreeting {